 - Individuals have the right to access their data, erase their data, request to restrict their data, and data portability.

 If your business processes data on a large-scale and possesses high-risk to the rights and freedom of individuals, then, it’s mandatory for your business to complete a DPIA (Data Protection Impact Assessment).
 A DPIA is required if your business:

 - Processes systematic and extensive evaluation of the personal aspects of an individual, including profiling.

 - Monitors public areas on big-scale

 If a bank is screening its customer for credit reference database, then, it needs a DPIA since the bank is processing data on large-scale.
-However, a health practitioner doesn’t need a DPIA if he is processing personal data of his patients.
+However, a health practitioner doesn’t need a DPIA if processing personal data of patients.

 Assign a European Union representative

 You need to appoint an EU representative if your business falls under the scope of GDPR.
 However, there is no need to assign a different representative in every EU member state if your business includes distribution of goods and services in the EU or observation of the behaviour of individuals within the EU.